Art of the Umbrella Movement: Iconography

 As an everyday item that protects users against the rain and the sun, the umbrella has, in the past, symbolised political weakness.
 In the context of the Hong Kong protests, it has been used to shield against the pepper spray and tear gas of the police, thus has become a political symbol of resistance.
 Physical umbrellas in all their guises have been used as subjects or as objects.
 The eight-lane expanse of road freed by the occupation has been transformed into an extended canvas for artistic expression.
 One artist explained that due to the lack of physical public space in Hong Kong, people's imagination is suppressed.
 She added that: "When the rules that bind your action are suddenly lifted, you are given the freedom to redefine everything."
 Artwork featuring the form of umbrellas are in abundance.
 Examples of works include umbrellas drawn on or decorated with calligraphy, balloon twisting into umbrellas, and mobiles of origami umbrellas.
 Colette Gaiter, an Associate Professor of Art at the University of Delaware, praised the quality of the artwork as possessing "an elevated aesthetic sensibility even in the ubiquitous handwritten signs and Post-it notes".

 Kacey Wong, Assistant professor of Design at the Hong Kong Polytechnic University held a contest for the best logo, and received entries from all over the world.
 The competition aims to elevate awareness and generate more concern for the demand for "real universal suffrage" for Hong Kong.
 Wong said that use of social media such as Facebook allows for the creation of a "safe platform" for universal participation, which in turn generates awareness.
 Among the entries is one created by international street artist Invader.

 The yellow ribbon, which has been used to represent women's suffrage, was adopted early by the movement.
 Activists adorned street railings and barricades with these, pinned them on shirts, and used them on Facebook profiles.
 Use of the symbolic yellow crossed over into the umbrellas.

 Opening up yellow umbrellas indoors, as well as outdoors, has also become a way of sending in pro-democracy message in silence.
-Paul Zimmerman, a district councillor and member of the Civic Party, was an early proponent.
-Two days into the movement, Zimmerman opened a yellow umbrella at an indoor reception after the China National day ceremony which was attended by representatives of the PRC government.
+Paul Zimmerman, a district councilor and member of the Civic Party, was an early proponent.
+Two days into the movement, Zimmerman opened a yellow umbrella at an indoor reception after a National Day ceremony which was attended by representatives of the PRC government.
 The graduation ceremonies of most universities in Hong Kong since October 2014 have seen attendees opening yellow umbrellas inside the hall, or graduates climbing the stage holding open umbrellas.
 Dozens of supporters arrived at Hong Kong International Airport with yellow umbrellas to send off the HKFS delegation that was set to fly to Beijing on 15 November.